arturfil/arcade-machine/README.md

 # arcade-machine

+# Note:
-# Note, These instructions will only work for linux and mac, if you want to run it on windows
-# you are going to have to install mingw (Minimalist Gnu for windows).
+These instructions will only work for linux and mac, if you want to run it on windows you are going to have to install mingw (Minimalist Gnu for windows).

+# Running the project
 - For this project to run you are going to have to install SDL2 libraries.
 - to install mac you can use brew instal sdl2
 - After you have installed the sdl2 you can simply hit make and it will run.